exlskills/course-sql-introduction/00_SQL/04_Intermediate SQL/00_Querying/index.md

 #### Selecting Data

 When we query this isn't actually changing the database.
-You're just choosing what and how to look at the data.
+You're just choosing what data you'd like to see and how you want it to look.

 #### Functions

-Very similar to using excel, in SQL we can use functions to help us understand our data.
+Similar to Excel, in SQL we can use functions to help us understand our data.

 Here are a few examples: